theweakant/N5NET1815SWP/README.md

 - `/resources`: Configuration files, application properties, and static resources.

 ## Conclusion
-The Jewelry Sales Management System integrates modern frontend technologies with a robust Java backend to deliver a scalable and efficient solution for managing various aspects of jewelry sales and operations.
+Diamond Shop System integrates modern frontend technologies with a robust Java backend to deliver a scalable and efficient solution for managing various aspects of jewelry sales and operations.
 This setup ensures a user-friendly interface, real-time data updates, and comprehensive reporting capabilities to enhance business management and customer satisfaction.